In his book Contented Dementia, Clinical Psychologist Oliver James outlines a new approach to interacting with people living with dementia.

 For a person who can’t retain new information well, questions can be scary.
 A question like “Did you enjoy your lunch today?” can set the person’s mind racing – have I had lunch?
 What did I have?
 Did I enjoy it?
 People either freeze, searching their mind for a memory, or simply guess the answer.
 Either way it can be unsettling for the client, and not helpful to the person asking.

-In “Contented Dementia”, Oliver James suggests a way of interacting called “verbal ping-pong” – which bans the use of questions, instead making open and leading comments about activities and interests of the individual to coax out information.
+James suggests a way of interacting called “verbal ping-pong” – which bans the use of questions, instead making open and leading comments about activities and interests of the individual to coax out information.

-I would say banning questions is impractical and not helpful – especially as choice and independence are so important for people with memory impairments.
+We feel that banning questions is impractical and not helpful – especially as choice and independence are so important for people with memory impairments.
 But being mindful of the difficulty some people may have, and either rephrasing, or providing more information in your question – “Did you enjoy that chicken pie your son bought round for lunch?” is sound advice.

 Don’t contradict dementia sufferers